qmk/qmk_toolbox/readme.md

  - Halfkay (Teensy, Ergodox EZ) via teensy_loader_cli (https://pjrc.com/teensy/loader_cli.html)
  - STM32 (ARM) via dfu-util (http://dfu-util.sourceforge.net/)

-If there's an interest in any, more can be added if their commands are know.
+If there's an interest in any, more can be added if their commands are known.

 # HID Listening